 Watch: Amazon Prime

-1 / 12.
-The Last Kingdom
+12. The Last Kingdom

 Well yes, we have The Last Kingdom vs Vikings!
-One of the best and interesting series that airs on Netflix is without a doubt “The Last Kingdom.”
+One of the best and most interesting series that aired on Netflix.

-The series is based on Bernard Cornwell’s book series “The Saxon Stories.”
+The Middle Ages series is based on Bernard Cornwell’s book series “The Saxon Stories.”
 It takes us to a period of time when Britain was divided into countless small kingdoms.
 The kingdoms fall one after the other to the Viking invaders.
 The series follows the young Uhtred who was supposed to reign over his ancestral homeland.
 During one of the wars between Northumbria and the Danish Vikings, Uhtred’s father falls in battle.
 His son is taken captive to live with the Danes.

 Why you should watch the series?
 The Last Kingdom, is an excellent replica of Vikings in a positive sense.
-If you watched the excellent American History Channel series ‘Viking’ you will find a lot of similar things here.
+If you watched the American History Channel series ‘Viking’ you will find a lot of similar things here.

 Both series focus on the exact same period and there is even overlap between some characters.
 The series has an intriguing plot and a dominant main character.
 And if that is not enough who can pass on medieval war scenes when the Vikings are at the center of things?